Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 - Attend the in-person classroom session in Alden Hall
 - Work on the technical challenge assignment for this week
 - Work on the current laboratory and practical assignments

+## Friday

+### Remote Practical Session 10:20 AM - 11:10 AM

+#### Instructor

+- Assessments and Feedback:
+  - Administer the course wellness survey through Google Forms
+  - Administer the weekly technical quiz through Google Forms

+- Remote Live Coding Session through YouTube Live:
+  - Interactively review select answers to the technical quiz
+  - Briefly review the technical question, topics, and ideas for the week
+  - Conduct a Live Coding Session to implement key components of the practical assignment
+    - Accept the assignment
+    - Create the GitHub repository
+    - Clone the GitHub repository